Saadajee/spec-generator/README.md

 Note: When the backend is fully connected, set NEXT_PUBLIC_BACKEND_URL="https://link-to-backend.com" in settings to enable live generation on the deployed frontend.
 And for backend go for the GROQ_API_KEY from grokapi and insert in on the backend deployment envirement setting.

-## Notes
+### Notes
-- Minimum 50 characters required for meaningful output (prevents poor results from short prompts like "todo app")
+- Requires at least 50 characters for high-quality output
-- Refinement preserves original trace context for coherent updates
+- Refinement maintains context using trace IDs for coherent iterations
-- Built with care for both aesthetics and developer experience
-- Demo mode active on Vercel until full backend integration
+- Easily extensible: swap LLM, add auth, export to Swagger/Postman

 ## Curator